 History Day at MHS

-The Massachusetts Historical Society is a great place for middle-school and high-school students to research their National History Day projects.
+The Massachusetts Historical Society is the state sponsor for National History Day in Massachusetts, and is a great place for middle-school and high-school students to research their National History Day projects.
 MHS holds primary and secondary sources on a wide range of topics, including:

 - The Era of the American Revolution